Ronatos/Salty-Elder-Combat/README.md

 I want melee to be a strategic dance, where each individual is trying to outsmart and outmaneuver the other.
 I want combat to be approachable as a newcomer, but with a rewarding, high skill ceiling if the player chooses to reach for it.

+I have mixed feelings about the maneuevers section.
+Those are being carried over from the source, but aren't necessarily going to be used.

 ### Melee Fighting Styles

 Each melee fighting style has strengths and weaknesses.
 The player will begin the game knowing Form I, and can learn new styles from a trainer of that style.
 Once a style is known, it may be switched to in combat at will.
 Each style will improve with usage independently.